reactjs/react.dev/content/docs/render-props.md

 }
 ```

-In cases where you cannot bind the instance method ahead of time in the constructor (e.g. because you need to close over the component's props and/or state) you should extend `React.Component` instead.
+In cases where you cannot bind the instance method ahead of time in the constructor (e.g. because you need to close over the component's props and/or state) `<Mouse>` should extend `React.Component` instead.